 Interior construction to meet Safe Environment guidelines (door relites, etc.)

 Liturgical review is required for any work within the church, and side chapels.
+Once review is completed, the recommendation to proceed is sent to the Archbishop for final approval.
+His approval may contain conditions.
 Contact PCS for review coordination.

+All rectory renovations are approved by the Archbishop.

 Please contact PCS regarding the above aspects of your project.